rickyjs1955/koutu/docs/rules.md

  * The Assist builds upon the Pioneer’s foundation by adding valuable tests that further strengthen the suite.
  * This includes identifying overlooked behaviors, extending coverage, and introducing additional logic where appropriate.
  * The Assist relies on independent judgment to determine what additions are necessary to improve the suite’s overall completeness and quality.
+ * If the Assist concludes that the test suite already provides sufficient and meaningful coverage, it should clearly state that no further additions are necessary rather than forcing unnecessary tests.
  *
  * @inputs
  * - Pioneer’s test suite